trian-gles/WAVETERRAIN/README.md

 ## USAGE
 Make sure that package.conf points to the appropriate Makefile on building

+Due to the the nature of wave terrain synthesis, a DC offset will likely be present.

+Notice the DCBLOCK usage in the demo scorefile.

 Args:
 - 0 inskip
 - 1 duration